-Rooted in the Benedictine vow that encourages conversion of life within community, Conversatio is the foundational shared learning experience for every Saint Anselm student.
+Rooted in the Benedictine vow that encourages faithfulness to a way of life within community, Conversatio is the foundational shared learning experience for every Saint Anselm student.
 This year-long interdisciplinary course provides students with an intellectual orientation to studies in the Liberal Arts and acquaints them with the distinctive value of those studies within the Catholic Benedictine intellectual tradition.

 In the first semester, students consider the meaning of humanity in the world by reading and discussing seminal texts that contemplate who we are as individuals, what our responsibility is within a community, and what our relationship is with the divine.
 Among fundamental intellectual ideas, students are introduced to the Catholic Benedictine intellectual tradition through the spiritual teachings in select readings of Saints Benedict and Anselm.

 The second semester concentrates on conceptions of the good life and the role that the liberal arts play in forming a fulfilling human life.
 Students build upon ideas from the first semester as they consider three additional foundational areas of study central to the Liberal Arts: